Michael G. Michlitsch, M.D.

 Understanding my patients’ baseline health, athletic status and expectations and goals of orthopedic care are all of equal importance to me.
 In providing the best evidence-based orthopedic care to each of my patients, I combine my knowledge of their needs, their active participation in treatment decisions and their goals with my passion to stay abreast and contribute to the most current research in his field.

-I utilize my personal experiences and interests to enhance the treatment of patients.
 As a long-time athlete and sports fan, I understand and support the desire of the athlete who wants to be back on the field.
 My own growing family inspires me to help parents and grandparents achieve a quality of life and the ability to experience their children and grandchildren in the most active way.

 Meet Dr. Michlitsch